kjleung/CodePath/README.md

 Tippy is a tip calculator application for iOS.

-Submitted by: **Your Name Here**
+Submitted by: Joe Leung

-Time spent: 4 hours spent in total
+Time spent: 6.5 hours spent in total

 ## User Stories